avan06/PS4CheaterNeo/README.md

 - Support `auto refresh interval` when `Auto is enabled` in the `Hex editor`.(recommended for wired network, the default setting is every 2.5 seconds)(0.9.7.1)
 - It is now possible to `swap bytes` to display the value of the current address in the Hex Editor.
 (0.9.7.7)
 - Added support for find forward or backward feature in Hex editor, Default is find forward.
 (0.9.7.10)
+- Added support for automatic selection of the value change position closest to the current location (red and green value positions) when there is no input value for the find value, when the option "AutoFindClosestChangedPosition" is enabled (enabled by default).
+(0.9.8.5)

 ![hexeditor](assets/hexeditor5.webp)
 ![hexeditor](assets/hexeditor1.webp)